Birdie0/discord-webhooks-guide/docs/epilogue.md

 # Epilogue

 I hope this guide will help you make cool things for your server.
 I spent on this guide a lot of time with checking Discord API documentation and testing webhooks with different parameters.
 The main reason why I made this guide is there was no detailed guide about using webhooks.
-Existing ones describe using webhooks with known services with premade json body without showing how flexible settings are.
+Existing ones describe using webhooks with known services with pre-made json body without showing how flexible settings are.
 Existing ones were like *copy & paste* and nothing more.
 I do not like that.

 If you wanna suggest something, like Applet recipe or something fancy, please, let me know.
 My Discord tag is `birdie0` (was `Birdie♫#6017`).